O365/python-o365/README.md

 Usually you will work with the default 'ME' resource, but you can also use one of the following:

 - **'me'**: the user which has given consent. the default for every protocol.
-Overwritten when using "with your own identity" authentication method.
+Overwritten when using "with your own identity" authentication method (Only available on the authorization auth_flow_type).
 - **'user:user@domain.com'**: a shared mailbox or a user account for which you have permissions.
 If you don't provide 'user:' will be infered anyways.
 - **'sharepoint:sharepoint-site-id'**: a sharepoint site id.
 - **'group:group-site-id'**: a office365 group id.